jijoel/sanitization-filters/README.md

     composer require jijoel/sanitization-filters

-We also include a Laravel service provider.
-You can add it to your providers array in config/app.php:
+We also include a Laravel service provider, via auto-discovery.
+For versions of Laravel prior to 5.5, add it to your providers array in `config/app.php`:

 ```php
 'providers' => [